rkbhan/FloralOpening/FOH_GitHub.md

 ## 0.003824092
 ```

-> We can see that also the false positive rate is really low, the false negative rate  is as high as 24%.
-This can pose a big problem when the signal is weak.
+**We can see that although the false positive rate is really low, the false negative rate is as high as 24%.
+This can pose a big problem when the signal is weak. **

 ### The real deal: Machine learning methods